Aasia Bibi reaches Canada

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Aasia Bibi, a Christian woman who was acquitted by the supreme court in a blasphemy case, has left Pakistan for Canada, sources confirmed to the Geo News on Wednesday.
-Aasia Bibi’s travel documents were made one month ago.
-Her arrival in Canada was confirmed by her lawyer Saiful Malook to CNN.
-Aasia Bibi is “free” and has been reunited with her family, US Secretary of State Mike Pompeo said on Wednesday, months after her death sentence was overturned.
-Pompeo issued a statement after a government source in Pakistan told AFP earlier Wednesday that Bibi had left the country “of her own free will” ? the latest chapter in a saga that has sparked violent demonstrations and high-profile assassinations while spotlighting religious extremism.
-“The United States welcomes the news that Aasia Bibi has safely reunited with her family,” Pompeo said in a statement.
-“Asia Bibi is now free, and we wish her and her family all the best following their reunification.”
-It was not clear when Bibi may have left or where she may have gone, though British Prime Minister Theresa May appeared to confirm that Canada was her destination while speaking on the floor of the House of Commons on Wednesday.
-“Canada made this offer and we thought it was right and appropriate that we supported the offer that Canada had made,” May said.
+ISLAMABAD: Aasia Bibi, the Christian woman at the centre of a decade-long blasphemy row, has reached Canada, a senior government source said Wednesday, months after her death sentence was overturned leading to mass protests by hardliners.

+Her departure is the latest chapter in a saga that has sparked violent demonstrations and high-profile assassinations while spotlighting religious extremism across wide sections of Pakistani society.
+“Aasia Bibi has left Pakistan of her own free will,” the government source said, speaking on condition of anonymity.

+It was not clear when Bibi may have left or where she may have gone, though British Prime Minister Theresa May appeared to confirm that Canada was her destination while speaking on the floor of the House of Commons Wednesday.
+“Canada made this offer and we thought it was right and appropriate that we supported the offer that Canada had made,” she said while welcoming the reports.

-Canada´s foreign ministry said it had no comment on the matter.
-The Pakistani government source spoke to AFP on condition of anonymity and did not confirm Bibi´s destination, and there was no official announcement from Islamabad.
+Canada’s Foreign Ministry said it had no comment on the matter and there was no immediate announcement from Pakistani officials.

+“It is a great relief that this shameful ordeal has finally come to an end and Aasia Bibi and her family are safe,” said Omar Waraich, deputy South Asia director at Amnesty International.
+“She should never have been imprisoned in the first place, let alone endure the constant threats to her life.
+This case horrifyingly illustrates the dangers of Pakistan’s blasphemy laws and the urgent need to repeal them.”
+Bibi — a labourer from central Punjab province — was first convicted of blasphemy in 2010 and was on death row until her acquittal last year.
+Her case swiftly became the most infamous in Pakistan, drawing worldwide attention to extremism in the country.
+She has technically been free to leave Pakistan since January when the Supreme Court dismissed a legal challenge to her acquittal in October.

+Since then, Bibi has been widely believed to have been held in protective custody by authorities as she awaited an asylum deal in a third country.

 In November Prime Minister Justin Trudeau said Ottawa was holding talks with Pakistan about bringing her to Canada, which he said is “a welcoming country”.

-ISLAMABAD: Aasia Bibi, a Christian woman who was acquitted by the supreme court in a blasphemy case, has left Pakistan for Canada, sources confirmed to the Geo News on Wednesday.
-Aasia Bibi’s travel documents were made one month ago.
-Her arrival in Canada was confirmed by her lawyer Saiful Malook to CNN.
-Aasia Bibi is “free” and has been reunited with her family, US Secretary of State Mike Pompeo said on Wednesday, months after her death sentence was overturned.
-Pompeo issued a statement after a government source in Pakistan told AFP earlier Wednesday that Bibi had left the country “of her own free will” ? the latest chapter in a saga that has sparked violent demonstrations and high-profile assassinations while spotlighting religious extremism.
-“The United States welcomes the news that Aasia Bibi has safely reunited with her family,” Pompeo said in a statement.
-“Asia Bibi is now free, and we wish her and her family all the best following their reunification.”
-It was not clear when Bibi may have left or where she may have gone, though British Prime Minister Theresa May appeared to confirm that Canada was her destination while speaking on the floor of the House of Commons on Wednesday.
-“Canada made this offer and we thought it was right and appropriate that we supported the offer that Canada had made,” May said.
+ISLAMABAD: Aasia Bibi, the Christian woman at the centre of a decade-long blasphemy row, has reached Canada, a senior government source said Wednesday, months after her death sentence was overturned leading to mass protests by hardliners.

+Her departure is the latest chapter in a saga that has sparked violent demonstrations and high-profile assassinations while spotlighting religious extremism across wide sections of Pakistani society.
+“Aasia Bibi has left Pakistan of her own free will,” the government source said, speaking on condition of anonymity.

+It was not clear when Bibi may have left or where she may have gone, though British Prime Minister Theresa May appeared to confirm that Canada was her destination while speaking on the floor of the House of Commons Wednesday.
+“Canada made this offer and we thought it was right and appropriate that we supported the offer that Canada had made,” she said while welcoming the reports.

-Canada´s foreign ministry said it had no comment on the matter.
-The Pakistani government source spoke to AFP on condition of anonymity and did not confirm Bibi´s destination, and there was no official announcement from Islamabad.
+Canada’s Foreign Ministry said it had no comment on the matter and there was no immediate announcement from Pakistani officials.

+“It is a great relief that this shameful ordeal has finally come to an end and Aasia Bibi and her family are safe,” said Omar Waraich, deputy South Asia director at Amnesty International.
+“She should never have been imprisoned in the first place, let alone endure the constant threats to her life.
+This case horrifyingly illustrates the dangers of Pakistan’s blasphemy laws and the urgent need to repeal them.”
+Bibi — a labourer from central Punjab province — was first convicted of blasphemy in 2010 and was on death row until her acquittal last year.
+Her case swiftly became the most infamous in Pakistan, drawing worldwide attention to extremism in the country.
+She has technically been free to leave Pakistan since January when the Supreme Court dismissed a legal challenge to her acquittal in October.

+Since then, Bibi has been widely believed to have been held in protective custody by authorities as she awaited an asylum deal in a third country.

 In November Prime Minister Justin Trudeau said Ottawa was holding talks with Pakistan about bringing her to Canada, which he said is “a welcoming country”.